felixlu/awesome-stars/topics.md

 ## cli

-- [mindfold-ai/Trellis](https://github.com/mindfold-ai/Trellis) - All-in-one AI framework & toolkit for Claude Code & Cursor
+- [mindfold-ai/Trellis](https://github.com/mindfold-ai/Trellis) - All-in-one AI framework & toolkit
 - [superset-sh/superset](https://github.com/superset-sh/superset) - The command center for coding agents - Run a team of Claude Code, OpenCode, Codex, or any other agents on your machine
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [projectdiscovery/httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit that allows running multiple probes using the retryablehttp library.